-16 May 2014 Academic Support Council Full Constituency meeting
+16 May 2014 Administrative Support Council Full Constituency meeting

 Call to order by Dave Sundby, ASC President at 10:00 a.m.